datawire/ambassador-docs/docs/telepresence/2.3/reference/intercepts.md

 Telepresence can import the environment variables from the pod that is being intercepted, see [this doc](../environment/) for more details.

-## Creating an intercept Without a preview URL
+## Creating an intercept without a preview URL

 If you *are not* logged into Ambassador Cloud, the following command will intercept all traffic bound to the service and proxy it to your laptop.
 This includes traffic coming through your ingress controller, so use this option carefully as to not disrupt production environments.